lip6/ITSTools-web/galbasics.md

 ## Variable declarations

 A GAL model declares variables.
-The variables manipulated in GAL can be integers or arrays of integer.
+The variables manipulated in GAL can be integers or fixed size arrays of integer.
 There are no dedicated Boolean or char basic types, nor struct declarations.

+There are no dynamic allocation or variable length structures such as lists.
+To model these using an array is possible if an upper bound on its size is known a priori.

 Integers are C-style signed integers, 32 bit (4 bytes) wide, with the same overflow semantics as in C ( (2<sup>31</sup> -1) + 1 = - 2<sup>31</sup>).